 Next, name the policy and specify the Contract Central site as the publish location.
 The auto-apply will execute against that location only.
 When you save the policy, the status will move from Pending to Success once fully deployed.

 Once you save the Retention Policy with this updated query, the auto-apply can take up to 7 days to apply the label to all content across your tenant in the locations you specified.
 For this test, it took 3 days.
 As you can see from the results, the Contract retention label was only applied to documents where the Content type is Contract and the status is Expired:

 Where to from here?

 This capability brings a lot of flexibility to the retention label picture for SharePoint.
 It can be used to automate some of the retention scenarios in your organization making you less reliant on end-users to manually label a document.
+Always a good thing.